CptOfEvilMinions/GuardiansOfTheNetwork/week4_post_redteam/README.md

 ### Sysinternals - Process Explorer
 0. What do the colors represent?
-0. How do you verify a process?
+0. How do you verify a process with VirusTotal?
-0.
+0. Discover how to display network connections for a particular process.

 ### Sysinternals - TCPView